artemv01/ngx-storefront-api/README.md

 npm run start
 ```

-## Get in touch

-If you’d like to chat, please find me on Twitter [https://twitter.com/artemv01](https://twitter.com/artemv01) or send me an email arteitip [at] gmail [dot] com

 ## Contributing

 If you are interested and have any ideas for features, please open an [issue](https://github.com/artemv01/ngx-storefront/issues/new).